 For opening casement windows, aluminium systems provide elegantly slim and modern frames for a beautiful influx of light into the home.
 The visible profiles can be powder coated in any RAL colour for seamless cohesion with the overall project aesthetic.
 Aluminium window systems, like the high-performance Sieger range, can be specified with very minimal frames, or with glazing bars for a timeless steel look.

-For a truly luxury and artisan finish, solid steel casement windows can be specified.
+For a truly luxurious and artisan finish, solid steel casement windows can be specified.
 Slim glazing bars in bespoke configurations can be added to complement minimal, art-deco interior designs, while still allowing plenty of light to pass through the glazing.
-Just make sure that the steel system you specify is thermally broken, in order to ensure the living spaces are a comfortable temperature as well as brightly lit.
+Just make sure that the steel system you specify is thermally broken, in order to ensure the living spaces are at a comfortable temperature as well as brightly lit.

 One final thing to consider is the opening type that you choose, which will impact the thickness of the frames.
 Tilt and turn windows tend to have the largest profiles, while standard hinge casements can be much slimmer.
-For a highly unique design, the classic sliding door design can be adapted as a window, which provides an opening solution with ultra slim sightlines that maximise the size of the glazed panels.
+For a highly unique design, the classic sliding door design can be adapted as a window, which provides an opening solution with ultra-slim sightlines that maximise the size of the glazed panels.
 The sliding door systems from IQ can be designed as a modern window with 20mm vertical sightlines while concealing the outer frame within the walls for the most minimal design.

 Read more here on weighing up the best window system for your project.

 Choosing glass door designs